 DGR-Crosley (DGRC) is a race team owned by NASCAR veteran David Gilliland and Crosley Brands CEO, Bo LeMastus.
 The team specializes in driver development, competing full-time in the NASCAR Gander RV & Outdoors Truck Series, multiple ARCA Menards Series divisions and CARS Tour with factory support from Ford Performance.

-In its first two years of operation, DGR-Crosley has achieved success in each series tallying up multiple wins and Championships.
-The team operates out of two buildings totaling 55,000 square feet in Mooresville, N.C.
+In its first three years of operation, DGR-Crosley has achieved success in each series tallying up multiple wins and championships.
+The team operates out of three buildings totaling 60,000 square feet in Mooresville, N.C.